 U.S. and Canadian Approvals

 Drinking water system components that are used in centralized water treatment plants and water distribution systems up through the water meter are typically regulated by state or provincial drinking water agencies.

-Forty-eight U.S. states have legislation, regulations or policies requiring drinking water system components to comply with, or be certified to, NSF/ANSI 61.
+Forty-eight U.S. states have legislation, regulations or policies requiring drinking water system components to comply with, or be certified to, NSF/ANSI/CAN 61.

-Eleven Canadian provinces/territories require drinking water system components to comply with the requirements of NSF/ANSI 61.
+Eleven Canadian provinces/territories require drinking water system components to comply with the requirements of NSF/ANSI/CAN 61.

-Get more information and see a comprehensive map of the U.S. states and Canadian provinces/territories that require NSF/ANSI 61.
+Get more information and see a comprehensive map of the U.S. states and Canadian provinces/territories that require NSF/ANSI/CAN 61.